coolbrett/Capstone/README.md

 #Setup (Neo4j)
 1. Go to "https://neo4j.com/download/" and download the Desktop version.
 This only works on desktop because of security limitations.
 2.

+#Notes
+This is a work in progress.
+There are some features that act finicky at times.
+For example after performing a new query the webpage has to be refreshed in order to properly view the bar graphs, or to perform a query the submit/reset button must be clicked multiple times.